The third and fourth years are the clinical phase of medical education. Read below for more information about each year.

 During year four, students and their advisers develop a program that reflects their career goals, individual strengths, and educational needs.
 Students will expand their breadth of medical knowledge and skills needed to be well-versed in many fields of medicine as well as focus on the specialties that most capture their interest, establish patterns of independence and initiative for lifelong learning, and demonstrate the medical knowledge and clinical skills necessary to enter graduate medical training programs.

-The curriculum consists of two four-week advanced clinical selectives, or sub-internships; four four-week general electives; one two-week general elective; and one four-week Advanced Biomedical Sciences course.
+The curriculum consists of three four-week advanced clinical selectives, or sub-internships; four four-week general electives; one two-week general elective; and one four-week Advanced Biomedical Sciences course.
 A minimum of four fourth-year courses (including one advanced selective) must be taken under the supervision of an MU School of Medicine faculty member.

 Read more about the curriculum below and visit the Clinical Rotation Catalog for available courses.